Effective theory of lattice electrons strongly coupled to quantum electromagnetic fields: Formulation

 The matrix representation \eqref{mayrex} has a clear physical interpretation which establishes a connection with the Floquet formalism for laser-dressed states in solids \cite{kitagawa2011}.
 By expanding the Hamiltonian on the cavity Fock states, we have effectively decomposed the many-body Hilbert space into photon-number sectors labelled by $\bm n$, each of which is described by the quantum Floquet Hamiltonian $\mathcal{H}_{\bm n, \bm n}$.
 Different sectors are coupled through the off-diagonal matrix elements $\mathcal{H}_{\bm n,\bm m}$.
 When $\omega_{\bm q}$ becomes small the electrons can easily excite plenty of infrared photons, and nearby photon sectors strongly mix up.
 This problem is resolved in a cavity where the frequencies have an infrared cutoff $\omega_c$ determined by the cavity geometry.
 Emission of real photons with $\omega_{\bm q}\ge \omega_c$ then requires a finite energy cost, and the transition between different photon number sectors is suppressed by the cutoff energy $\omega_c$.
 This suggests a systematic study of the high-frequency limit analogous to the Floquet formalism \cite{mikami2016}, where an effective Hamiltonian is obtained by downfolding the quantum Floquet Hamiltonian \eqref{Hmm} to the zero-photon sector.
 (This high-frequency description is analogous to the stroboscopic motion of periodically driven systems \cite{bukov2015,sentef2020}.)

-In the following we apply the Brillouin-Wigner perturbation theory to integrate out the photon modes.
+In the following we apply the Brillouin-Wigner perturbation theory to integrate out the photon modes, in analogy to the Floquet formalism.
+More details for the expansion procedure can be found in Ref.~\citenum{mikami2016}.
 For a given photon-number sector labelled by $\bm n$, the effective Hamiltonian reads

 with the inner product $(\bm m - \bm n) \cdot \bm \omega=\sum_{\bm q} (m_{\bm q}-n_{\bm q}) \omega_{\bm q}$.
 In the following, we will evaluate this series up to the first-order correction, where the zeroth order gives rise to a renormalization of the electron hopping, and the first order leads to induced longer range hoppings and long range interactions.
+We note that this high-frequency expansion can also be evaluated for small cavities, where $L_x, L_y$ are of similar orders of magnitudes as $L_z$.
+More details can be found in Ref.~\citenum{li2020prl}.
+In the following, we will concentrate on large systems where $L_{x,y}\to\infty$.